About Karen Lile and Dance

 - The syllabus gives me an understanding of the dance figures many other dancers are familiar with and have studied.

 Those hot Latin beats, clave and tight rhythmic percussion bring out the fire in me.
 I enjoy the many styles of Salsa, and most especially that which springs from my own improvisation in the moment with a partner who plays.
-But, I can even dance Salsa alone in my dance studio and be happy.
 There is so much to work with in the music.
-I also dance Merengue, Cha Cha Cha, Rumba, Cumbia and some Bachata.
+I also teach Merengue, Cha Cha Cha, Rumba, Cumbia and some Bachata.

 Rueda de Casino aka Salsa Rueda